BGD-1DAY00/Alert-User/README.md

   - write some test cases
   - make it mobile repsonsive
   - orient the links
+  - more comments in my code, more organization, it would be hard to maintain if handed to a third party
+  - clean up my scss,alot more variables and more organized
   - complete the chatbox
   - redesign the page
   - I tried to host the page on heroku; i ran the tail on git bash(windows) and revieced many errors because there were so many packages i was missing: